 Next stage - Low Emission Freight and Logistics Trial (LEFLT)

-Innovate UK has announced a new trial as a follow on from the Low Carbon Truck Trial - £24 million fund
+Innovate UK had announced a follow on trial from the Low Carbon Truck Trial - £24 million fund